mphowardlab/essential-math/linear-algebra/determinants.md

 =-4*(0+3)+2*(6-6)= -12$$

 Its usually a good idea to expand along the row or column with the most zeros!
-For the 4*4 matrix *i*=4 and for the 3*3 matrix j=3.
+For the 4 by 4 matrix *i*=4 and for the 3 by 3 matrix j=3.

 $ A=\begin{bmatrix}1 & -2 & 0 & 0 \\ 4 & 3 & 5 & 0 \\ 0 &2 & 7 & 5 \\ 0 & 0 & 2 & 0 \end{bmatrix}= (-2)\begin{bmatrix}1 & -2 & 0 \\ 4 & 3 & 0 \\ 0 &2 & 5 \end{bmatrix}=  (-2)(5)\begin{bmatrix}1 & -2 \\ 4 & 3 \end{bmatrix} \\